How to Get the Most out of Your Visit to the Duomo Complex in Florence, Italy

 11:30 am: The trek begins

-The long journey up to Brunelleschi’s Dome begins here (if you want to rally on), through narrow and slightly claustrophobic passageways.
+As part of the tour, you are offered the chance to skip the line to climb the Duomo.
+After your tour of the north Terrace, you can continue on the long journey up to Brunelleschi’s Dome (if you want to rally on), through narrow and slightly claustrophobic passageways.
 There are a total of 463 steps up to the Dome but the stairways are so narrow that many areas are mostly single file, meaning you may have to power through so you don’t keep people behind you waiting, or you might have to squeeze aside and let those heading in the opposite direction pass (and use these precious moments to catch your breath).

 20-30 minutes later…